-pregnancy may have:
+Newborn babies of mothers who took valproate during pregnancy may have:

-- Blood clotting problems (such as blood not clotting very a long time to stop. - Hypoglycaemia (low blood sugar). - cause tiredness or weight gain). - during the last trimester of their pregnancy.
+- Blood clotting problems (such as blood not clotting very well).
+This may appear as bruising or bleeding which takes a long time to stop. - Hypoglycaemia (low blood sugar). - Hypothyroidism (underactive thyroid gland, which can cause tiredness or weight gain). - Withdrawal syndrome (including agitation, irritability, hyperexcitability, jitteriness, hyperkinesia, muscle problems, tremor, convulsions and feeding problems).
+In particular, this may occur in newborns whose mothers have taken valproate during the last trimester of their pregnancy.